-When one of our loved ones begins to show signs of cognitive decline, it is reasonable to assume that they will eventually no longer be able to fully exercise their civil rights (conducting transactions, making medical decisions, etc.).
+When one of our loved ones begins to show signs of cognitive decline, it is reasonable to assume that they will one day no longer be able to fully exercise their civil rights (conducting transactions, making medical decisions, etc.).
+If the situation requires it, the incapacitated person or one of their loved ones can apply for a protection mandate.

 What is a protection mandate?